 Now let

-for $n \in \mathbb{N}$ be the dual of the {\emph diffusively rescaled Drainage Network with branching parameter $\epsilon_n$}.
-We will denote by $\hat{W}^l_n \subset \hat{\mathcal{X}}^n$ the subset of the dual l-paths, which contains all the paths obtained by always choosing the left option when the dual branches and by $\hat{W}^r_n \subset \hat{\mathcal{X}}^n$ the subset of the dual r-paths, which contains all paths obtained by always choose the right option when the dual branches.
-Note that we do not have crossings between any path of $W^l_n$ with any path of $\hat{W}^l_n$ and between any path of $W^r_n$ with any path of $\hat{W}^r_n$.
+for $n \in \mathbb{N}$ be the dual of the diffusively rescaled Drainage Network with branching parameter $\epsilon_n$.
+We denote by $\hat{W}^l_n \subset \hat{\mathcal{X}}^n$ the subset of the dual l-paths, which contains all the paths obtained by always choosing the left option whenever a branch in the dual happens.
+Similarly, we denote by $\hat{W}^r_n \subset \hat{\mathcal{X}}^n$ the subset of the dual r-paths, which contains all paths obtained by always choose the right option whenever a branch in the dual occurs.
+Note that we do not have crossings between paths in $W^l_n$ and paths in $\hat{W}^l_n$, nor between paths in $W^r_n$ with paths in $\hat{W}^r_n$.